Page 03 – Islam, our choice!

 The practice of Islam is founded upon the Five Pillars, which serve as the core framework for a Muslim’s faith and actions:

-- The Testimony of Faith (Shahada): The fundamental declaration of Islam, which states: “I bear witness that there is only one God (Allah in Arabic), and Muhammad is His messenger (peace be upon him).”
-This simple yet profound statement affirms one’s belief in the oneness of God and the prophethood of Muhammad.
+1. The Testimony of Faith (Shahada): The fundamental declaration of Islam, which states: “I bear witness that there is only one God (Allah in Arabic), and Muhammad is His messenger (peace be upon him).”
+This simple yet profound statement affirms one’s belief in the oneness of God and the prophethood of Muhammad (pbuh).

-- Fasting during the Month of Ramadan (Sawm): Every able-bodied Muslim is required to fast during the holy month of Ramadan.
-Fasting is a time for spiritual reflection and self-discipline, offering a break from the busyness of life to focus on self-improvement and devotion.
+4. Fasting during the Month of Ramadan (Syam): Every able-bodied Muslim is required to fast during the holy month of Ramadan.
+Fasting is a time for spiritual reflection and self-discipline.
 It also serves as a reminder of the struggles faced by the less fortunate who often go without food.
-As the Prophet Muhammad (peace be upon him) said, “There are two moments when the fasting person rejoices: when they break their fast, and when they meet their Lord, for having obeyed His command.”
-This hadith captures the joy and fulfillment that comes with both the act of fasting and the ultimate reward of obedience to God.
+As the Prophet Muhammad (peace be upon him) said, “There are two moments when the fasting person rejoices: when they break their fast at the end of the day, and when they will meet their Lord, for having obeyed His command.”

-- Pilgrimage to Makkah (Hajj): Muslims who are financially and physically able are required to perform the pilgrimage (Hajj) to Makkah at least once in their lifetime.
+5. Pilgrimage to Makkah (Hajj): Muslims who are financially and physically able are required to perform the pilgrimage (Hajj) to Makkah at least once in their lifetime.
 During Hajj, Muslims wear simple white garments, which erase all distinctions of class, race, and culture.
 This practice symbolizes the equality of all before God, reflecting the ultimate truth that on the Day of Judgment, all human beings will stand before God as equals, regardless of their worldly status.
-To learn more about the significance and historical context of Makkah, please refer to page 10 – “Makkah’s Location in the Bible.”
+More details in page 10 – “Makkah’s Location in the Bible.”

 These Five Pillars serve as the foundation of a Muslim’s daily life, guiding them in their relationship with God, with others, and with the world around them.
 They encourage a balanced, spiritual, and ethical lifestyle that benefits both the individual and society.